apache/incubator-weex/doc/components/text.md

 Render text with specified style rule, `<text>` tag can contain text value only.
 You can use variable interpolation in the text content with the mark `{{}}`.

-### Subcomponents
+### Child Components

-This component supports no subcomponents but a text content.
+This component supports no child components but a text content.

 ### Attributes